zimolzak/psci-resource-proposal/README.md

 pilot in the primary care setting to test a Safer Dx e-trigger change package/resource called *Safer Dx ENGAGE*.
-The change package will provide the guidance and support for the implementation of the e-triggers at each of the sites.
+The change package will provide the guidance and support for the implementation of the e-triggers at any VA sites.

 # Format

-The *Safer Dx ENGAGE*
+*Safer Dx ENGAGE*
-uses the recommendations from the Measure Dx framework and leverages the knowledge gained in the previous work to inform and guide the sites with:
+uses the recommendations from the Measure Dx framework and leverages the knowledge gained in the previous work to inform and guide sites with:

+1. Preparation and orienting to fundamentals of diagnostic safety.

-1. establishing the necessary project structure and resources
+2. Assembling a team with necessary structure and other resources

-2. the process to identify the appropriate e-trigger(s) needed, and the associated customization process

-3. the roll out and testing of the e-triggers into practice
+3. self-assessment and identification of appropriate e-trigger(s)

+4. Electronic Health Record-Enhanced Chart Review

+5. Review of e-trigger designated cases to confirm accuracy, and any required e-trigger customization.

-4. the measurement of the triggers' use and effectiveness
+6. Assessment of triggers' implementation (the roll out and testing of the e-triggers into practice, and the measurement of the triggers' use and effectiveness)

 Broadly, the process will follow the *Measure Dx* Resource.[^measure] *Safer Dx ENGAGE* will guide VA facilities to implement e-triggers in primary care.

 # Development Process